- Gaze out over Cape Town from atop Table Mountain

 Day 3: Atlantic Seaboard & Cape Peninsula

 Today's excursion is the ultimate driving tour.
 Hit the road with your guide for a full-day adventure on this Cape Peninsula Tour.
-The Cape Peninsula is a rocky peninsula that juts out into the Atlantic Ocean at the south-western extremity of the African continent.
-At the southern end of the peninsula are Cape Point and the Cape of Good Hope.
+The Cape Peninsula is a rocky peninsula that juts out into the Atlantic Ocean at the southwestern extremity of the African continent.
+Cape Point and the Cape of Good Hope are at the southern end of the peninsula.
 On the northern end is Table Mountain, overlooking Cape Town.
 The southernmost point of the Cape Peninsula has outstanding flora and fauna and is part of the UNESCO World Heritage Cape Floral Region.